jasminekuo/Climate-Equity-PCA-Analysis/README.md

 # Who Bears the Burden?
 Decoding Climate Equity with PCA

-In this groundbreaking analysis, we utilize Principal Component Analysis (PCA) to unravel the complex narrative of climate equity.
+In this in-depth analysis, we utilize Principal Component Analysis (PCA) to unravel the complex narrative of climate equity.
 Through a meticulous examination of GDP, population metrics, historical emissions, and adaptation scores, this project distills nuanced insights into the roles and responsibilities of nations within the global climate crisis framework.

 ## Project Overview